-The initial survey phase of the project was completed in early-2018, while construction is expected to begin in early-2020 with completion scheduled for the end of 2022.
+The initial survey phase of the project was completed in early 2018, while construction commenced in January 2021with completion scheduled for 2024.

 The proposed Morley-Ellenbrook line will feature six stations along the Transperth network, including Morley, Noranda, Malaga, Bennett Springs, Whiteman and Ellenbrook, which will be built in the Ellenbrook town centre.